 So, what does a coaching culture look like?

-“When we see coaching going on.. it’s a symptom of culture,” explains Antoinette Coetzee.
+“When we see coaching going on… it’s a symptom of culture,” explains Antoinette Coetzee.
 This could include things like regular, organic feedback conversations, discussion of (and learning from) both failures and successes, emphasis on growth and development, and greater self-awareness for individuals.

 When a coaching culture supports an agile transformation, it is correlated with a higher level of confidence in workers’ ability to plan and execute change.
 Additionally, a strong coaching culture is linked to the majority of qualities within high-performing businesses, including effectiveness in implementing large-scale strategic change.
-As a result, a strong coaching culture creates the internal capability businesses need to respond and adapt to change continuously.
+As a result, a strong coaching culture creates the internal capability that businesses need in order to respond and adapt to change continuously.
 This is the secret sauce that enables organisational-wide agility.

 I wanted to dig a bit deeper into what coaching cultures look like and asked our Training Faculty.
 Our expert enterprise coaches are based all over the world and work across a diverse range of organisations and I wanted to hear about their experiences and observations.
-We compiled the following list of characteristics and values they see in organisations with strong coaching cultures.
+We compiled the following list of characteristics and values that they see in organisations with strong coaching cultures.

 Louria Lindauer – Enterprise Agile Coach Trainer

 - Emotionally intelligent leaders who motivate, grow and foster leaders to their potential

 - Leaders who are able to read the system and see the big picture with clarity, vision and direction in all its complexity